aws-samples/eks-blueprints-for-terraform-workshop/content/300_optional/010_codeconnections.md

 weight: 010
 ---

+In this chapter, you'll connect ArgoCD to a private GitLab repository using AWS CodeConnections.
+CodeConnections works by registering an OAuth application on your GitLab instance, then using OAuth tokens to securely access repositories.
+AWS manages the token lifecycle — including automatic renewal and secure storage — so there are no long-lived credentials to manage or rotate.

 ::alert[In this chapter, AWS CodeConnections is used to connect ArgoCD to a private GitLab repository.
 GitLab runs on a private network and CodeConnections accesses it through a VPC configuration.
 However, the CodeConnections OAuth setup requires your browser to reach GitLab directly to approve the connection.
-Since workshop participants don't have VPN access to the private network, GitLab is exposed via an internet-facing load balancer for this step.
-In your organization, you would complete the OAuth handshake from a machine on the private network (e.g., via VPN) and keep GitLab fully private ]{header="Important" type="warning"}
+Since workshop participants don't have VPN access to the private network, GitLab is exposed via an internet-facing network load balancer for this step.
+In your organization, you would complete the OAuth handshake from a machine on the private network and keep GitLab fully private. ]{header="Important" type="warning"}

 ### 1. Access the Gitlab